 Finished Copper This is the weight or thickness of copper your PCB will have on its surface.
 We support HDI PCB and heavy copper PCB.
 The thinnest finished copper we can reach is 1/3oz, and the thickest copper we can reach is 10oz.

 Fixture A tooling device that enables interfacing a printed circuit board with a spring-contact probe test pattern.
-In PCB assembly industry, fixture can be used to programming, functional testing and calibration.
+In the PCB assembly industry, fixtures can be used for programming, functional testing, and calibration.

 Flux A substance used to promote or facilitate fusion such as a material used to remove oxides from surfaces to be joined by soldering or welding.